Girl Scouts’ Highest Awards

 Girl Scouts’ National Leadership Awards

 There are three National Leadership Awards that are offered to Girl Scout Cadettes, Seniors and Ambassadors.
 These awards showcase a Girl Scout’s leadership and service.
 These awards include the Silver Torch Award (Cadette), Silver and Gold Torch Award (Senior) and the Gold Torch Award (Ambassador), as well as the Community Service Bar (Cadette, Senior and Ambassador), and the Service Bar to Girl Scouting (Cadette, Senior and Ambassador).
-Please submit the National Leadership Awards Report Form to the council office for approval of the award.
-Once the award has been approved, you will receive a letter from our office indicating how to purchase the awards.
+Please bring the National Leadership Awards Report Form to the council shop to purchase awards.
 For the Community Service Bar, GSSI does not need to approve the organization you are working with prior to beginning your service.

 Girl Scouts’ Teen Mentoring Awards